AutomationMusician/super-bowl-quiz/Readme.md

 There are three services in the `docker-compose.yml` file:
 1. `web`: The node js express application that hosts the static files in the `public` folder, and handles GET and POST requests as defined in `index.js`.
+1. `admin-console`: A console application to edit and delete quizzes after they have been entered.
 1. `postgres`: The database server container that persists it's data to the `data` folder.
 1. `initialize_database`: A container that waits for postgres to start and initializes the database by creating the database and the tables inside of it if they don't already exist.